sei-relativity/hw-w10d03-crud-mongoose-express-captains-log/README.md

 ## Bonuses
 1. The captain wants to keep track of eating habits: make a new set of routes in a new file in your controller folder called foodlogs
-  1. build out the 7 restful routes for foodlogs, include a new model with whatever properties make sense
+  1. build out the 5 restful routes for foodlogs, include a new model with whatever properties make sense
 1. make a seed file and seed it
 1. have your update route redirect to the show page of the log that was edited
 1. create a seed file and seed your database
-1. work on your css, make this Captain's Log look awesome!
 1. if you have timestamps, figure out how to edit/display the edited date

+## Super Bonus

+Create a React front end and comsume a few of these endpoints!

 ---